Galagama Sri Aththadassi Thera

 Galagama Sri Aththadassi Thera (11 January 1922 – 9 March 2016) was a Sri Lankan Buddhist monk who served as the 21st Mahanayaka of the Asgiriya Chapter of Siyam Nikaya.

-He was appointed on 8 May 2015 following the death of Chief Prelate Most Venerable Udugama Sri Buddharakkitha Thero on 8 April 2015.
+He was appointed on 8 May 2015 following the death of Chief Prelate Most Venerable Udugama Sri Buddharakkitha Thera on 8 April 2015.

 The Venerable Thera died aged 94 while receiving treatment at the Intensive Care Unit of the Kandy Hospital.
-He was hospitalized while in an unconscious state after a fall.
+He was hospitalised while in an unconscious state after a fall.